athrv18/Movie-Recommendation-System/README.md

 tfidf_matrix.pkl
 ```

-It then maps a movie title to its corresponding index, retrieves its TF-IDF vector, calculates similarity scores against the movie matrix, sorts the results by similarity, and returns the highest-scoring movies. ([GitHub][3])
+The recommendation process works by:

+1. Finding the selected movie in the dataset.
+2. Retrieving its corresponding TF-IDF representation.
+3. Comparing it with the movie matrix.
+4. Calculating similarity scores.
+5. Sorting movies based on similarity.
+6. Returning the most similar titles.

-This allows the system to recommend movies that are mathematically similar to the selected movie based on the information represented in the TF-IDF data.
+This approach allows the system to recommend movies that are similar to the movie selected by the user.

 ---

-## 🎭 Genre Recommendations
+## 🎭 Genre-Based Recommendations

-In addition to TF-IDF recommendations, the backend provides genre-based recommendations.
+The application also provides genre-based recommendations.

-For a selected TMDB movie, the application retrieves its details, identifies its first genre, and uses TMDB's movie discovery functionality to find popular movies from that genre. ([GitHub][3])
+For a selected movie, the backend retrieves its TMDB information, identifies its genre, and uses TMDB's movie discovery functionality to find movies from that genre.

 ---